Oscar-W-Chen/gpu-ai-inference-server/README.md

 - [x] Fully implement ModelRepository and integrate it with the code stack
 - [x] Fully implement the model specific loading, inferencing, and unloading logic for ONNX
 - [x] Put API.md on homepage
-- [ ] Restructure main.go to use singleton inference manager throughout the server session
+- [x] Restructure main.go to use singleton inference manager throughout the server session
 - [ ] Remove unnecessary DEBUG messages
 - [x] Put complete model files under /model directory to test loading functions
-- [ ] Add other Go files to set up the full functioning server
 - [ ] Run full end-to-end integration test on AI inferencing on top of GPUs